ibm-cloud-docs/speech-to-text/websockets.md

 # The WebSocket interface
 {: #websockets}

 **Important:** You cannot use JavaScript to call the WebSocket interface from a browser.
 The `watson-token` parameter that is available with the `/v1/recognize` method does not accept API keys, and you cannot pass request headers from JavaScript.
-See the [Known limitations](/docs/services/speech-to-text/release-notes.html#limitations) in the release notes for information about working around this limitation.
+For more information about working around this limitation, see the [Known limitations](/docs/services/speech-to-text/release-notes.html#limitations) in the release notes.

 The WebSocket interface of the {{site.data.keyword.speechtotextshort}} service is the most natural way for a client to interact with the service.
 To use the WebSocket interface for speech recognition, you first use the `/v1/recognize` method to establish a persistent connection with the service.
 You then send text and binary messages over the connection to initiate and manage the recognition requests.
 {: shortdesc}